missionpinball/mpf-docs/install/mac.rst

 This process is the new step-by-step process we are actively working out to get MPF 0.56 (current dev branch) installed on a Mac.

-Current version these instructions are for: v0.56.0.dev30

-These instructions will change often over the next few days until we get the process dialed-in.

-Also as we are working out the process, the installation instructions will involve lots of manual steps.
-We will integrate these into a more streamlined experience over time.
-For now we're just figuring out the process.

 Overview of MPF on macOS
 ------------------------